 - Attend a 1-credit (one hour per week) seminar on research ethics.
 This typically happens during the fall semester of a student's first or second year in the program.

 - Attend at least five (5) professional development workshops over the entire course of the program.

 - Complete a qualifying research project during the first two years of graduate study.
 This is often referred to as the master's thesis.

 - Pass a subject matter examination.
 This examination must be passed before work on the dissertation can begin.

 The goal of the certificate is to ensure that students have both a solid basis in probability and statistics as well as inference and quantitative research design, and some depth of experience in a more advanced topic area.
 As such, students completing the certificate are required to take at least five courses.
 Consult the required course listings below.
 Of note, some courses appear in more than one area, but a course can only be used to fill one of the requirements.
 In consultation with the certificate adviser, students may substitute equivalent courses or more demanding mathematical treatments of the same course material.
-For programming prerequisites, visit our website.
+For programming prerequisites, visit our Quantitative Data Analysis website.